 The Association of Presbyterian Colleges and Universities (APCU) was incorporated in 1995 as an independent, not-for-profit organization dedicated to the support and advancement of colleges and universities that maintain a historical affiliation to the Presbyterian Church (U.S.A.).
-These institutions stretch across the continental U.S. from St. Petersburg, Florida to Spokane, Washington and around the world from San Juan, Puerto Rico to Daejeon, South Korea.
-APCU member schools annually serve nearly 150,000 students at the undergraduate level and through graduate and professional programs.
+Over time, our 54 member institutions have found 54 distinct ways to build on their Presbyterian heritage as they seek to impact their students (and the world) in remarkable ways.

 The social and faith climates at our member schools cut across the spectrum from very conservative to very progressive.
 The most common faith tradition cited by students attending APCU schools is “none”.
 On average, only 4% of the students on APCU campuses identify as Presbyterian.
 In addition to Roman Catholic students and those representing a range of Protestant denominations, many of our campuses serve a significant number of Jewish, Muslim and Hindus students.